NVSL/Corundum/README.md

 ### Transactional Memory

-`corundum` does not allow any modification to the protected data outside a transaction.
+Corundum does not allow any modification to the protected data outside a transaction.
 To let mutably borrowing the protected data, you may wrap it in [`LogCell`](src/stm/cell.rs#34), [`Mutex`](src/sync/mutex.rs#88), etc., and use their corresponding interface for interior mutability which requires a